marcelooliveira/RoadToMicroservices/Part 03/Article/Article.md

 Fortunately, our application can benefit from authentication and authorization features without much effort.
 Authentication and authorization are ubiquitous in web applications.
-Because of this, Microsoft provides a package of files to be transparently installed in ASP.NET Core projects without such features.
+Because of this, Microsoft provides a package of files to be transparently installed in ASP.NET Core projects that lack such features.
 It's called ASP.NET Core Identity.

-To apply ASP.NET Core Identity in our solution, we need to right-click the project, click Add Scaffolded Item and then choose the Add option.
+To apply ASP.NET Core Identity in our solution, we right-click the project, click Add Scaffolded Item and then choose the Add option.
 That will open a new Add Scaffold dialog window.